Denfeld High School: Future of the school

 The Duluth School District ultimately chose a modified version of the Red Plan, leaving Denfeld open and adding approximately half of the Central population.
 To accommodate the increased student population, two new additions to the school were built.
 Additionally, the school underwent major reconstruction in order to conform to state standards.
 Construction began in 2009 and continued until 2011.
 To accommodate the new addition, Denfeld's signature brick chimney had to be removed.
 The chimney was an original feature of the building, but had not been used in many years.
-Construction crews cafefully removed the bricks, and the school planned to preserve some bricks for historical purposes.
+Construction crews carefully removed the bricks, and the school planned to preserve some bricks for historical purposes.
 As a result of the construction, Denfeld and Central students both attended Central during the 2010–11 school year.
 In 2011, Central closed, leaving Denfeld and East as the only public high schools in Duluth.